 For in-depth information on Porter’s Diamond Model, check out this article!

 Theoretical knowledge is good but it’s only the starting point.
-Analyzing real-life examples are the best way to learn about a new business framework or model.
+Analyzing real-life examples is the best way to learn about a new business framework or model.
 It helps you put things in perspective.

 For the purpose of this article, let’s look at two global brands and how the Porter Diamond Model is applied to them: Louis Vuitton and BMW.